aristofanischionis/OperatingSystems1/README.md

 # OperatingSystems1

 memory leaks
-try if it's better to return nodes than void the hashtable functions so that I won't need to call search all the time not working for the big file sally porter is two times in the medium input file when printing
+ working for the big file but needs a lot of time sally porter is two times in the medium input file when printing and in the big file the same